Wenhui-Fang/Freestyle_Project/README.md

   <br />https://pypi.org/project/zipcodes/

 # Installation
-A step by step series of examples that tell you how to get a local application running
+A step by step series of examples that tell you how to get a local copy of application running

 When you install Python, you also get Python's package manager, pip.
-Use pip to install and manage third-party Python packages.
+You can use pip to install and manage third-party Python packages.
-For this Project, install package dependencies by specifying the requirements filepath:
-<br />pip install -r requirements.txt

-Then, create and activate a new Anaconda virtual environment, perhaps named "tell-me-where-to-live-env":
+For this Project, first create and activate a new Anaconda virtual environment, perhaps named "tell-me-where-to-live-env":

 conda create -n tell-me-where-to-live-env
 <br />conda activate tell-me-where-to-live-env

+Then install package dependencies by specifying the requirements:
+<br />pip install -r requirements.txt

 Then navigate to your local root path and execute the script by running the command below:
 <br />python app/webRequest.py

 # Envrionment Setting
-This project does not require any envrionment setting as no confidential information will be used.
+This project requires only a gitignore to ensure caches (__pycache__. and pytest_cache) caused by automated testings will not interupt the execution of the program.
+No other envrionment setting needed as this code retrieves data using a third party package, not API keys.

 # Security Setting
 As mentioned above, no confidential information will be used so security setting is unnecessary.